ICAPS2027/icaps2027.github.io/content/calls/cfp.md

 ## Policies
-1. By submitting or reviewing work at ICAPS-26, you agree to be bound by the [ICAPS code of conduct](code_of_conduct/) and by the [ICAPS COI policy](https://www.icaps-conference.org/wp-content/uploads/2024/06/ICAPS-Conflict-of-Interest-Policy.pdf).
+1. By submitting or reviewing work at ICAPS-27, you agree to be bound by the [ICAPS code of conduct](code_of_conduct/) and by the [ICAPS COI policy](https://www.icaps-conference.org/wp-content/uploads/2024/06/ICAPS-Conflict-of-Interest-Policy.pdf).
 2. Authors and reviewers are expected to follow the [AAAI-26 policies](https://aaai.org/conference/aaai/aaai-26/policies-for-aaai-26-authors/) regarding use of AI-generated work: papers and reviews must be human-written but AI tools may be used to polish the author-written text.
 3. Papers that violate our submission or formatting rules may be rejected without review.

 For inquiries contact: icaps26pcchairs@gmail.com

-## ICAPS 2026 Program Chairs
+## ICAPS 2027 Program Chairs
-- Amanda Coles, Kings College London, UK
-- Wheeler Ruml, University of New Hampshire, USA
-- Sandhya Saisubramanian, Oregon State University, USA
+- TBA

-## ICAPS 2026 Conference Chairs
+## ICAPS 2027 Conference Chairs
-- Adi Botea, Eaton, Ireland
-- Alfonso Emilio Gerevini, University of Brescia, Italy
+- TBA